Subject log model

 TypeType of subject logs (required).
 Selected from predefined types.
 Example: “Food consumption log”, “Housing log”.
 See options below

 SubjectThe subject of the log (required).
 Must reference a subject.
-Example: “Silicon probe implant #A123”
+Example: “Mouse_01”

 Type detailsType-specific fields for each entry in the log.
 Fields vary by type.
-Example: For impedance log - impedance values in kOhm.
+Example: For food consumption log - food amount in grams.
 See options below

-NotesNotes about the subject logs for each entry in the log (string).
-Example: “Observed slight increase in impedance values”
+NotesNotes about the subject logs for each entry in the log (string, max 500 characters).
+Example: “Subject appeared healthy during feeding”

 Types of subject logs